10 – Stallions of the Highway

-With our top 10 Saxon Songs List we are looking at a band who are synonymous with the New Wave of British Heavy Metal.
-They had much success in the 1980’s with several high-charting singles and albums but the fact that they never reached the superstar hights of the peers in Iron Maiden and Def Leppard has unfairly led to them often being seen as being “also rans” of the movement.
+With our Top 10 Saxon Songs List we are looking at a band who are synonymous with the New Wave of British Heavy Metal.
+They had much success in the 1980s with several high-charting singles and albums but the fact that they never reached the superstar heights of the peers in Iron Maiden and Def Leppard has unfairly led to them often being seen as being “also rans” of the movement.

 The band formed in Barnsley in 1977.
 Despite never being fashionable or hip, they have been consistent throughout their entire career, frequently putting out albums and never being affected by any musical trends that have come and gone throughout the years.

-In many ways, their career has been more solid than the likes of Iron Maiden, Def Leppard and Judas Priest.
-Whereas those bands consistency has dwindled over the years, with them only putting out new albums every so often, Saxon has never gone any longer than three years in between an album.
-This was even the case during the 1990’s when traditional heavy metal was considered outdated and irrelevant in the eyes of the mainstream music press.
+In many ways, Saxon’s career has been more solid than the likes of Iron Maiden, Def Leppard and Judas Priest.
+Whereas those bands’ consistency has dwindled over the years, with them only putting out new albums every so often, Saxon has never gone any longer than three years in between an album.
+This was even the case during the 1990s when traditional heavy metal was considered outdated and irrelevant in the eyes of the mainstream music press.
 So without further ado here are the ten best songs from these uncompromising metal warriors…

 # 10 – Stallions of the Highway

 First on the list is a track from their self-titled debut released in 1979.
 It was one of the songs from the album that was released as a single.
 Frontman Biff Byford has described the song as being about “the band finding their sound and style.”
 This is definitely the standout track on the album which does sound very much like a band who just starting out.
 In addition to Byford, it features Graham Oliver and Paul Quinn on guitars, Steve Dawson on bass and Pete Gill on drums.

 # 9 – Valley of the Kings